 Peter Sproule ’16

 Peter Sproule ’16 has been selected for a prestigious research fellowship through the Fulbright Program.
-A native of Houghton, Michigan, Mr. Sproule majored in German and Studio Art with a minor in Art History.
+A native of Houghton, Mich., Mr. Sproule majored in German and Studio Art with a minor in Art History.
 While studying in Munich during his junior year, he became acquainted with the work of the twentieth-century Bavarian fashion illustrator Hans Fischach, an encounter that led to deeper engagement with the field of art history at Munich’s Von Parish Costume Library, and later in internships at the Karin Wimmer contemporary art gallery and at the Kunsthalle Munich as a part of the Congress-Bundestag Youth Exchange for Young Professionals (CBYX) program in 2016-17.
-He is currently working as the cultural programs coordinator at Goethe-Institut Washington.
-Under a Fulbright study/research grant, he plans to return to Germany to continue work at the Von Parish Costume Library.
+Before accepting the Fulbright placement, he worked as the cultural programs coordinator at Goethe-Institut Washington.
+Under this Fulbright study/research grant, he has returned to Germany to continue work at the Von Parish Costume Library.
 There, he will produce a monograph examining the life and contributions of Fischach, with the ultimate goal of publishing the work and curating an exhibit in the Munich Stadtmuseum.

 Read more about Mr. Sproule